 Lymphomas: Oral cancers that develop in lymph tissue, which is part of the immune system, are known as lymphomas.
 The tonsils and base of the tongue both contain lymphoid tissue.
 See our pages on Hodgkin lymphoma and non-Hodgkin lymphoma for cancer information related to lymphomas in the oral cavity.

 Benign oral cavity and oropharyngeal tumors: Several types of non-cancerous tumors and tumor-like conditions can arise in the oral cavity and oropharynx.
 Sometimes, these conditions may develop into cancer.
 For this reason, benign tumors, which usually don’t recur, are often surgically removed.
 The types of benign lesions include:

 - Eosinophilic granuloma

 - Verruciform xanthoma

 - Odontogenic tumors (lesions that begin in tooth-forming tissues)

-Most leukoplakia is benign: about 25% of cases of leukoplakia are either cancerous when first discovered or become precancerous.
-Erythroplakia is usually more serious, with about 70% of cases cancerous either at the time of diagnosis or later.
+Most leukoplakia is benign: About 25 percent of cases of leukoplakia are either cancerous when first discovered or become precancerous.
+Erythroplakia is usually more serious, with about 70 about of cases cancerous either at the time of diagnosis or later.